lsst-sitcom/sitcomtn-155/index.rst

 #.
 Before moving the telescope and dome, carefully inspect that there are no objects or people in the way.

-#.
+#. **The following tasks must be performed by experienced personnel or an OS.**
    Initialize the AuxTel telescope, dome, and shutters.
-   **[Consider adding instructions on how to operate AuxTel, or clarify that this task will be performed by experienced personnel or OS.]**

-#.
-Slew to a target once all systems are ready for operations.
+   Slew to a target once all systems are ready for operations. auxtel/track_target.py can be used for this in ATQueue, with different options: slew_icrs to RA/Dec coordinates, slew_icrs to an object name, or slew_planet to a Solar System planet.

 #.
 Once the telescope and dome are in position, you can begin observing with the eyepiece.
    A black and metallic step stool is available on the second floor, should it be needed to reach the eyepiece comfortably.